MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/SalesforceObjects.md

 ## Troubleshooting

-### Enabling Edge Chromium for OAuth Authentication in Power BI Desktop
+### Enabling Microsoft Edge (Chromium) for OAuth Authentication in Power BI Desktop

 Starting in December 2020 Power BI Desktop:
-* Install the new Edge Chromium browser, (at least beta) from https://www.microsoftedgeinsider.com/download.
+* Install the new Microsoft Edge (Chromium) browser, (at least beta) from https://www.microsoftedgeinsider.com/download.
 * In your Environment Variables, set the System variable `PQ_EnableEdgeChromiumOAuth` to true .
 Once that is set it will use Edge Chromium for only QuickBooksOnline.
 For this release, only QuickBooksOnline is enabled by default.
 * To set it for Salesforce, in System Environment Variables set `PQ_ExtendEdgeChromiumOAuthAllowList` to Salesforce